Despite its brutal tactics, Iran’s regime fails to contain mass protests

+It was a highly visible reminder that dissatisfaction with the Iranian government remains strong, several months into ongoing protests in the country.

+#BREAKING: Iran national team players choose not to sing national anthem at World Cup match; some of the Iranian crowed booing their own national anthem pic.twitter.com/RYPvgHMNUi— Amichai Stein (@AmichaiStein1) November 21, 2022

 The Iranian regime is struggling to crush a massive wave of nimble and durable protests, unlike any the Islamic Republic has faced in the past.
-The leaderless movement has grown in strength despite increasingly harsh crackdowns, relying on unprecedented solidarity between ethnic minorities, different religious groups and men’s solidarity with women.
+The leaderless movement has grown in strength despite increasingly harsh crackdowns, relying on unprecedented solidarity between ethnic minorities, different religious groups, and men allied with protesting women.

-Despite earlier viral claims, the government has not sentenced the estimated 15,000 people detained during the protests to death, as Al-Jazeera explained earlier in the week.
+Despite earlier viral claims, the government has not sentenced the estimated 15,000 people detained during the protests to death, as Al-Jazeera explained last week.
 That misunderstanding likely comes from a statement that 227 of Iran’s 290 parliamentarians signed stating that protesters “waging war against God” should be dealt with in a way that would “teach an example.”

 Still, more than 300 have been killed during the protests.
-That number includes more than 50 children under 18, the New York Times’ Farnaz Fassihi reported Monday.
-But casualties and arrests are difficult to track; social media and internet access has been severely curtailed, and foreign reporters can’t access the country.
+That number includes roughly 50 children under 18, the New York Times’ Farnaz Fassihi reported last week.
+But casualties and arrests are difficult to track; social media and internet access have been severely curtailed, and foreign reporters can’t access the country.
 Thus far, five protesters are set to be executed for participating in the uprising.

 However, the government’s response to the protests is becoming more extreme; security forces have escalated from using tear gas to firing on protesters with metal pellets and rubber bullets, and the bodies of multiple dead teenagers show evidence of severe head trauma.
 Mass arrests, threats of executions, and indiscriminate killings have only fueled the protesters’ call for a new government and “death to the dictator.”